 Amy is the Human Resource (HR) and Administrative Director and has been with the organization since April 2002.
 She is a native of NH having grown up in Plymouth and is now residing in Campton.
 With a soft heart for all four legged creatures, it is not surprising she now has four wonderful rescue dogs, 4 rescue cats including one diabetic foster and is a strong advocate for all animals.
 As a proud mom, she is very involved in her son’s many extracurricular activities including the local youth hockey league.
-She graduated from Plymouth State College with her BA in English – writing, received her HR certificate from Southern NH University, obtained her MBA from Walden University and just recently passed her PHR (Professional in Human Resources) Exam.
+She graduated from Plymouth State College with her BA in English – writing, received her HR certificate from Southern NH University, obtained her MBA from Walden University.
 Amy’s responsibilities are diverse and include work with the Board of Trustees, to credentialing and grant writing.
 She appreciates the way Pemi-Baker’s four programs give back to the communities, and enjoys a family focused and family –like work environment that values a balance of work and home life.

 Barbara received an Associate Degree in Accounting at Lakes Region Community College and a Bachelor of Science in Accounting with a Minor in Mathematics from Plymouth State University.
 She was on the Dean’s List and the President’s list and received the Outstanding Business Student Award.
 She has worked for PBCH for since first in Home Health and Hospice Billing and now as the Finance Director.
 As an employee, Barbara is very dedicated, self-motivated, and the go to person for many of the IT questions for the organization.
 Barbara was born in southern New Hampshire and as a young child enjoyed hiking, bike riding, and collecting animals.
 These activities continued to be a part of her life along with the added interest in Yoga, snow showing and walking.
 Barbara’s family consists of her husband, four children, grandchildren and cats.
 She enjoys doing many activities with her family while, also, appreciating the quietness of her own person.